Soumya-Jagannath-Ojha/Components/README.md

 - Disabled State: Prevents loading when the maximum number of items is reached.
 - Customizable: Easily adapt to different datasets and APIs.

+## Gradient Button

+- Beautiful Gradient at the bottom